You are here

-- Infectious syphilis or a bacterial sexually transmitted infection in the rectum (like chlamydia or gonorrhea), especially if diagnosed in the past 12 months.
+- You had infectious syphilis or a bacterial sexually transmitted infection in the rectum (like chlamydia or gonorrhea), especially if diagnosed in the past 1year.

-- Having used post-exposure prophylaxis (PEP) more than once.
+- You have used post-exposure prophylaxis (PEP) more than once.

-- Ongoing sexual relationship with an HIV-positive partner(s) who is not on ART and/or does not have an HIV viral load < 200 copies/ml
+- You have an ongoing sexual relationship with an HIV-positive partner(s) who is not on ART and/or does not have an HIV viral load < 200 copies/ml.

-- An HIV Incidence Risk Index for men who have sex with men (HIRI-MSM) score ≥10
+- You have an HIV Incidence Risk Index for men who have sex with men (HIRI-MSM) score of ≥10

 If PrEP isn’t for you right now